r1pk/network-monitor/README.md

 | `MYSQL_PASSWORD`      | `network-monitor`       | Database password                                |
 | `MYSQL_ROOT_PASSWORD` | `network-monitor`       | Database root password                           |

-Environment variables such as `MYSQL_HOST` and `MYSQL_PORT` are set in the `docker-compose.yaml` file to ensure proper connectivity between the `database` and `server` container.

 ## Docker usage

-Make sure docker configuration is set correctly according to the previous section.
+Ensure that the docker environment is properly configured as described in the previous section.

-Build and start the application.
+1. Build and start the application.

 ```bash
 cd docker

 docker compose up --build
 ```

-Once the application is launched, the client application will be available at `http://127.0.0.1:3000` and the server application API at `http://127.0.0.1:8080`.
+Once started, the client application will be accessible at `http://127.0.0.1:3000`, while the server application api will be accessible at `http://127.0.0.1:8080`.

 ## Authors